Investors see bargains in Israel as spreads soar: IFR

 Spreads were already elevated before tensions in the Middle East were turned up another notch by the assassinations of Hamas political leader Ismail Haniyeh in Tehran and Hezbollah commander Fuad Shukr in Beirut last week.

-Energean Israel Finance’s US$750m 8.5% September 2033s, for example, were indicated at a benchmark spread of 560bp on midweek, having hit 570bp on Monday.
-The new level is more than 90bp wider than a week ago.
+Energean Israel Finance’s US$750m 8.5% September 2033s, for example, were indicated at a benchmark spread of 560bp on Wednesday, having hit 570bp on Monday.
+Wednesday’s level is more than 90bp wider than a week ago.
 At the start of October, before Hamas' attack on Israel, the same bonds were quoted at 396bp.

 The issuer is a subsidiary of London-listed Energean, which focuses on the exploration, development and production of natural gas resources in the eastern Mediterranean.
 As with other Israeli corporate issuers, the spread on Energean Israel Finance’s Ba3/BB- rated bonds is well in excess of other Double B rated emerging markets corporate credits.